GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 *   Fields' definition:
     *   `spreadsheetId`, the [Spreadsheet ID](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id).
-    *   `sheetName`, the name of sheet that will load CSV data.
+    *   `sheetName`, the name of the sheet that will load CSV data.
     *   `sheetHeader`, fixed row(s) at the top of the Sheet before the CSV data.
 This is optional.
     *   `pasteData`, [`PasteDataRequest`][PasteDataRequest] for Sheets API batchUpdate.

 [PasteDataRequest]:https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/request#pastedatarequest

 *   *Sample Data file content:*